skoczen/will/docs/deploy.md

 ## Best Practices

-In this section, we'll describe how we deploy and host will, in the hopes that others come forward and share what's working for them, too.
+In this section, we describe how we deploy and host will, in the hopes that others come forward and share what's working for them, too.
 The more good practices, the better.

 #### Our Stack